Phoenix Wright: Ace Attorney – Trials and Tribulations: Development

+During the game's development there was lots of requests by fans of the previous entries for a case that wasn't about murder, this led to Takumi writing "The Stolen Turnabout" which was a robbery case, Takumi thought up an idea for a scenario for an episode where the start and ending of a case had the player solving different crimes but Takumi felt that the execution of the idea wasn't as great as he had hoped.
+There were also requests for a case that revolved around groping on a packed train but Takumi and Inaba rejected the idea due to the case not being "fun", "hitting too close to home" and the evidence for the case wouldn't have fit within age restrictions.

 The third episode of the game, "Recipe for Turnabout", was originally intended as the fourth episode of Justice for All but had been cut due to memory limitations.
 The game's fifth episode, "Bridge to the Turnabout", features a segment in which the player briefly controls Edgeworth.
 As Edgeworth had been a popular character ever since start of the series, Takumi found it difficult to come up with a way to bring him back without having him, a supposedly great prosecutor, always lose to Phoenix.
 While he was writing the story for the game's final case, he thought of the idea to have Edgeworth become a player character; he liked this idea so much that he immediately started to rewrite the case.
 In order to allow Edgeworth to be the player character, the first thing he did was to "get rid of" Phoenix by having him fall from a bridge into an icy river.
 He enjoyed writing from another character's perspective, who thought differently from Phoenix; he also used the case to explore the relationship between Edgeworth and Gumshoe.
 Takumi had also originally planned for every member of the Fey clan to be killed in "Bridge to the Turnabout", with Maya the only survivor, but this was later revised due to its excessive dark tone.